mstephen19/nanolith/README.md

 ## 🎬 Coordinating services

-In a scalable application utilizing multiple identical [services](#launchservice-options), it is possible to optimize them by treating the main/parent thread as an orchestrator and managing the workloads on each service.
+In a scalable application utilizing multiple identical [services](#launchservice-options), it is possible to optimize them by treating the parent thread as an orchestrator and managing the workloads on each service.
 Nanolith's `ServiceCluster` automatically does this for you.

 ```TypeScript
 // 💡 index.ts